jguadagno/jguadagno.github.io/_posts/2020/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ---
-title: "Build, Sign, and Deploy NuGet Packages with Azure Pipeline"
+title: "Build, Sign, and Deploy NuGet Packages with Azure Pipelines"
 date: 2020-04-12 11:00:00 -0700
 last_modified_at: 2020-11-11 09:16:00 -0700
 excerpt: "Let's take a look how you can build an Azure pipeline that will build your NuGet package, sign it, then deploy it to Azure Artifacts"